ansible-collections/overview/README.rst

 Ansible 2.10 and later
 ----------------------

-* The ``ansible/ansible`` repository only contain:
+* The ``ansible/ansible`` repository only contains:

   * The core Ansible programs, ``ansible-{playbook,galaxy,doc,test}``, etc.
   * Documentation
   * A tiny subset of modules and plugins to allow for a functioning controller
   * Together this will be known as ``ansible-base``
-* The rest of the modules and plugins have neem moved into multiple Collections
+* The rest of the modules and plugins have been moved into multiple Collections
 * Collections:

   * Can be released independently of ansible-base and Ansible, at whatever release cycle/cadence the collection maintainer prefers.